How I Became A Black Feminist Activist

 I never wanted to be an activist.
 I always saw activism as a practice for people who thrived in the spotlight, who seemed to be born to dismantle systems of oppression.
 You had to be so unapologetic in your opinions, in your presentation, in your identity.
 You had to be free from inhibition and free from the socially constructed ideas of “worth” that you felt bound by.

-Suddenly my rants of self-awareness, of social ills, of feminism and intersectionality and institutionalized racism were resonating.
+Suddenly my rants of self-awareness, of social ills, of feminism and intersectionality and institutionalised racism were resonating.
 I started to have followers.
 So, I started a blog.

 I became an outspoken social media persona on the patriarchy, on anti-LGBTQ jerks, on white supremacy, on Black Lives Matter, on poverty, and social injustice.
 I was shocked that people started asking me to share my thoughts, in public — my perceptions of the movement, on how to move forward, on how to be better people.
 I remember calling my mom squealing when I found out one of my workshops sold out in less than three days.
 Why was I — this awkward Black girl with too many opinions and a history in corporate America — asked to speak?
 I didn’t get it.